-The eastern Caucasus section (Aragvi, Tergi headwaters, Sunja right (south-east) tributaries - Sulak, Samur, Agrichai and Kusarchai) experienced the highest relative glacier area loss, where the total ice area loss between 1960 and 2014 was 53.3±4.4% (0.98% yr-1) or 100.5±4.4 km2 (Table 2; Fig. 4).
+The eastern Caucasus section (Aragvi, Tergi headwaters, Sunja right (south-east) tributaries - Sulak, Samur, Agrichai and Kusarchai) experienced the highest glacier surface relative change, where the total ice area loss between 1960 and 2014 was 53.3±4.4% (0.98% yr-1) or 100.5±4.4 km2 (Table 3; Fig. 4).
+This recession rate suggests the disappearance of most glaciers in the western and eastern Greater Caucasus by the end of the century, according to a moderate scenario of climate change in the Caucasus for 2011-2099 (Lur'e and Panov, 2014).
 Glacier area and number change by individual river basins and countries are given in the Supplement (Table 1, 2).